Senior Editor, Workforce magazine

 Senior Director, US Compensation & Benefits, Smith & Nephew, Inc

 Andy Pfeifer has been the senior director of U.S. compensation and benefits at Smith & Nephew since April 2012.
 He joined Smith & Nephew with 20 years of human resources experience, 16 of which in the specialty areas of compensation and benefits.
-Pfeifer served as the director of global total rewards at The Timberland Co. for five years, implementing innovative compensation and benefit programs, including a wellness incentive plan.
-Prior to that, he spent seven years with ACCO Brands...
+Pfeifer served as the director of global total rewards at The Timberland Co. for five years, implementing innovative compensation and benefit programs, including a wellness incentive plan...
 Read More →

 Executive Coaching Unpacked